What Are The Benefits Of Using Sunscreen Without Benzene?

 We think we have just what you’re looking for!
-Our Sheer Mineral Sunscreen Spray, SPF 50 is kid friendly and environmentally friendly!
+Our Sheer Mineral Sunscreen Spray, SPF 50 is also good for kids!

-Our hypoallergenic formula uses organic aloe vera and calendula to moisturize and soothe your family’s skin while protecting it from the sun.
+Our gentle formula uses organic aloe vera and calendula to moisturize and soothe your family’s skin while protecting it from the sun.
 What’s more, it’s made with active mineral ingredients such as zinc oxide and titanium dioxide, leaving oxybenzone and octinoxate behind.

 To dive even deeper into choosing a safe and effective sunscreen, keep reading and find out what to look for and what to avoid when shopping for sun protection.

 What To Look For

 Natural and organic ingredients are key when it comes to safe sunscreens!

 Your sunscreen must be tested for safety and efficacy as required by the FDA.
-All Babo Botanicals products are tested for hypo-allergenicity, which means they are hypoallergenic and allergy-tested.
+All Babo Botanicals products are dermatologist tested.
 As far as certification goes, the B Corp certification is one you want to keep an eye out for on your products.